nsbgn/pandoc.mk/README.md

     $(DEST)/graph.svg: $(SRC)/data.dat
         echo 'set terminal svg; set output "$@"; plot "$<"' | gnuplot

-To remove leftover files in the `build/` directory from a previous run, do `make clean`.
+To remove obsolete files of a previous run from the `build/` directory, do `make clean`.
 With the proper configuration, the results can be uploaded with [lftp](http://lftp.yar.ru/) or [rsync](https://rsync.samba.org/) by calling `make upload`.